andrewcooke/choochoo/docs/index.md

     > ch2 web start

 Here, if you give `--base DIR`, then data will be stored in `DIR`.
-Otherwise, it is stored in `.ch2` your home directory.
+Otherwise, it is stored in `.ch2` in your home directory.

 ## Initial Configuration